Finish Writing Your Book: 3 Big Reasons Holding You Back

 Create relationships with other writers.
 There's no greater motivation to get writing than hearing that one of your friends just finished their book, or got a publishing contract, or hit a bestseller list.

-If you don’t have relationships with other writers, make them.
-Go to a writing conference (this one should be fun, use our code wicon2015twp for $50 off).
+If you don't have relationships with other writers, make them.
+Connect with other writers on social media.
+Go to a writer's retreat or conference.
 Join an online writing community.
 Do something, because friendships with other good writers are as valuable as gold.

 Share your struggles.
 It's okay to not have your book figured out.
 It's normal to hit a period of writer's block.
 You're not a bad writer if your book gets into trouble.